Kation/Wodsoft.Protobuf.Wrapper/README.md

 Emit codes for `Read`, `Write`, `CalculateSize`.

 ### Performance

-It is nothing at performance cost in general types.
-But there is some performance cost when use some primitives types that Protobuf doesn't support.

 - **RECOMMEND USE** `RepeatedField<>`, `IList<>` or `ICollection<>` as collection property type.
 Use `RepeatedField<>` will be the **fastest performance**.